Cloudymos/aws-autoscaling-jenkins/README.md

 # aws-autoscaling-terraform
 This project provides a comprehensive solution for the automated creation of an architecture on AWS, emphasizing high availability concepts and deployment pipeline.
-Through the integration of Jenkins and Terraform, this solution streamlines the implementation of a robust and scalable infrastructure.
+Through the integration of Jenkins and Terraform, this solution streamlines the implementation of a robust and scalable infrastructure. **For additional resources, examples, and community engagement**, check out the portal [Cloudymos](https://cloudymos.com) :cloud:.

 With this infrastructure you'll use the following technologies: